colnii/deer-flow/query-Lee Chee Koon.md

 **Core Mission:** Conduct comprehensive open-source background checks on individuals by verifying claims about their employment, compensation, and assets.

 **Methodology:**
-1.  **Multi-Source Intelligence:** Integrate web search results (SEC.gov, Bloomberg, LinkedIn, property records) with the RAG knowledge base.
+1.  **Multi-Source Intelligence:** Integrate web search results with the RAG knowledge base.
 Cross-reference all sources for reliability.
 2.  **Claim Verification:** Identify and verify specific claims made about the target from the user's input against collected data.
 3.  **Anomaly Detection:** Flag discrepancies, inconsistencies, or missing information between claims and public findings.
 4.  **Monitoring Protocol:** Recommend ongoing review cadences based on data volatility.